Travelling wave analysis of a mathematical model of glioblastoma growth: The model

+Lastly, cells are assumed to die, through apoptosis, at a rate $\mu$ (with dimension s$^{-1}$) independent of the cell state.
+This model is naturally a gross simplification of the true process of glioblastoma growth, and for further discussion on this we refer the reader to \cite{Gerlee2012}.

-The time scale is chosen such that $\alpha = 1$, which means that all rates are given in the unit 'cell cycle$^{-1}$'.
+The time scale is chosen such that $\alpha = 1$, which means that all other rates are given in the unit 'cell cycle$^{-1}$'.
 Experimental results suggest that the average time for the cell cycle is 16-24 hours \cite{Giese2003}, and that the phenotypic switching occurs on a faster time scale than cell division \cite{Farin2006}, roughly on the order of hours, implying that $q_{p,m} \in (10,30)$.
 The death rate for an untreated tumour is on the other hand much smaller than the proliferation rate, approximately $\mu \sim 10^{-1}-10^{-2}$.
 Tracking of single cells has shown that glioblastoma cells move with a velocity of up to 25 cell sizes/cell cycle \cite{Farin2006}, and consequently we set $\nu = 25$.

 The stochastic process behind the phenotypic switching is depicted schematically in figure \ref{fig:model}A. When comparing the cell-based model with the analytical results we simulate the model in $d=1$ dimensions.
 Each simulation is started with a single cell in the proliferative state at grid point $i=0$.
 We record the cell density at $t=T_{\max}/2$ and $t=T_{\max}$, and by performing a large number of simulations we estimate the occupation probabilities $\mathcal{P}_{i}^t$ and $\mathcal{M}_{i}^t$ of having a proliferating/migratory cell at lattice site $i$ at time $t$.
-By finding the lattice point where $\mathcal{P}_{i}^t + \mathcal{M}_{i}^t=1/2$ for $t=T_{\max}/2$ and $T_{\max}$ we can calculate speed of the advancing front.
-Typically the probabilities are estimated from 20 different simulations and $T_{\max} = 100$ cell cycles.
+By finding the lattice point where $\mathcal{P}_{i}^t + \mathcal{M}_{i}^t=1/2$ for $t=T_{\max}/2$ and $T_{\max}$ we can calculate speed of the advancing front. {If several such lattice points exist we pick the one with the smallest $i$.} Typically the probabilities are estimated from 20 different simulations and $T_{\max} = 100$ cell cycles.